MOORE CONTEMPORARY

 17th October - 10th November 2018

-Swedish artist Tove Kjellmark presents work in Australia for the first time.
+Swedish artist TOVE KJELLMARK presents work in Australia for the first time.
 Based in Stockholm, Sweden, Kjellmark is known for a body of work that has been described as techno-animalism.
 Through video, photography and sculpture she explores the anthropocentric emphasis in technological and robotic advancement.
 Her visual expression is simultaneously elegant, amusing, unsettling and charged, invoking a surprising pathos, in spite of a mechanical austerity.

 Tove Kjellmark's work searches for another nature.
 A nature that refuses to accept a difference between technological and natural forces, that refuses to accept a given difference between human life and animal life, between mechanics and organics.
 By questioning precisely these issues, Kjellmark attempts to challenge nature, creating it anew; not out of critique but through artistic experimentation.